mikemaccana/agave/README.md

  - Agave.js provides additional methods to complement those provided by ES5, rather than functions attached to punctuation.
  - Agave doesn’t require a separate string library.
  - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3->ES5 shims.
+ - Agave is probably not as fast as lodash - it deliberately chooses simple, more obvious code over faster but more obscure options.
+This shouldn’t make much different to most people, but if it does, you can easily patch Agave to use any preferred techniques.

 ### I read that adding methods to prototypes is bad